adam-ard/organic-markdown/README.md

 Files:
 ```

-You will see that you have one command available (the `pwd` command we
+You have one command available (the `pwd` command you just created)
-just created) and no files to be create (we'll explain this in a
+and no files to be tangled (we'll explain this in a second).
+To run
-second).
-To run the command run:
+your new command, run the following command:

 ```bash
 omd run pwd
 ```

+You should see the output of the `pwd` bash command.
+To run this
-To run this command in another directory, simply add the dir attribute:
+command in another directory, simply add the dir attribute:

 `````markdown
 ```bash {name=pwd runnable=true dir=/var/log}